moigagoo/cliar/docs/src/comparison.md

 ## Type Casting

 In commandline, any argument or flag value is a string.
-Converting strings to numbers and other types manually within business logic is tedious, requires dancing with exception handling, and, most importantly, has nothing to do with the business logic itself: it's a necessity induced by the fact the shell works only with strings and Python works with all sorts of types rather than a valuable data processing within business logic.
+Converting strings to numbers and other types manually within business logic is tedious, requires dancing with exception handling, and, most importantly, has nothing to do with the business logic itself: it's a necessity induced by the fact the shell works only with strings and Python works with all sorts of types.

 **Docopt** doesn't attempt to cast types.
 It just parses a string into smaller ones in a nicely structured way, leaving all the necessary processing to the programmer: